Diabetes Medications

 • Reduce absorption of glucose via the kidneys.

-Learn more about these and other heart medications.
+Learn more about these and other heart disease medications.

 2. High blood pressure medication

 If untreated, high blood pressure can damage blood vessels, the heart and other organs — ultimately causing death.
-Your doctor may prescribe one or more types of medication to get your blood pressure to the target range.
-Follow the medication regimen as prescribed and notifying them immediately if you experience side effects.
+You may be prescribed one or more types of medication to get your blood pressure to the target range.
+Follow the medication regimen as prescribed and notify your health care team immediately if you have side effects.

-While many people with high blood pressure must take medications indefinitely to control their blood pressure, your doctor may reduce your medication dosages once you reach and maintain normal blood pressure for a year or more.
-Typically, you can't stop treatment entirely.
+While many people with high blood pressure must take medications indefinitely to control their blood pressure, your health care professional may reduce your medication dose(s) once you reach and maintain normal blood pressure for a year or more.
+Typically, you can’t stop treatment entirely.

 Learn how to make the most of your prescribed treatment for high blood pressure and what types of blood pressure medications are available.